J. Emory Shaw: Career

 Shaw relocated to Richmond, Virginia.
 There, he became director of the Philharmonic Orchestra and Southern Women's College.
 Later, he became musical director of Wilson College.
 Shaw retired as musical director in 1905.
 He served as organist of the Falling Spring Presbyterian Church from 1895 to 1905.
 In 1906, Shaw became president of Kee Mar College.
 By November 1906, he reported issues with nervous prostration.
 Shaw resigned in April 1907 due to his health issues.
 Shaw was the head master and teacher of voice and organ in the Paris Texas School of Singing and Organ Instruction.
 In 1912, Shaw became director of fine arts at Southwestern University.
 He was also the director of the choir of the First Methodist church in Georgetown, Texas.
 Shaw was a vocalist specialized in voice culture, conductor, and organist.
 He was experienced in orchestra and the art of instrumentation.
 For a short time, Shaw was a baritone of the Boston Ideal Opera Company.
 He produced an opera that was well received by the press and public.
 While Shaw has written a number of songs and sacred pieces, he devoted most of his time to composing larger instrumental forms.

 In 1935, Shaw received an honorary Ll.D. from Trinity University in recognition of his service to his field.

 Personal life

 Shaw's first wife, Mary Augusta Deady, was a noted vocalist.
 They had two children who survived to adulthood, Mrs. Ralph Mason (Olga) of La Porte, Texas and E. Winfred Shaw of Cleveland Ohio.
 Shaw died the morning of June 10, 1943, age 79, in Paris, Texas.
 He is buried at Evergreen Cemetery in Paris, Texas.

+Shaw built a home on Montgomery Ave., Chambersburg, PA, breaking ground in 1902 and moving into it March, 1903.